Curved Page Divider

 Giving Thoughtful, Meaningful Gifts

 Presenting gifts in foster care should be thoughtful, never just generous.
-Although buying gifts is nice, foster youth tend to receive greater value from items that show care and consideration.
+Although buying gifts is nice, foster youth tend to value items that show care and consideration more.
 Reminiscent gifts such as a scrapbook, journal, or framed picture may mean so much more than the latest gadget.

-If a child has been forced to move around, consider something that will comfort him or her wherever he or she goes a fancy blanket, a favorite book, a stuffed animal, etc. These things can become trusted sources of comfort during uncertain times.
+If a child has been forced to move around, consider something that will comfort him or her wherever he or she goes, such as a fancy blanket, a favorite book, or a stuffed animal.
+These things can become trusted sources of comfort during uncertain times.

 Also, be careful when comparing gifts between children in the home.
 Ensure that everyone feels equally valued, whether they’ve been with you for a long time or not.